Treatments exist for managing irritable bowel syndrome symptoms

 - Antispasmodics are medications that may reduce pain or discomfort for some people with IBS, particularly if symptoms occur soon after eating.2

-- Anti-anxiety medications can be helpful for some people with IBS, particularly those with psychological distress.
-Low-dose anti-depressants may relieve pain and support changes in bowel habit.
+- Antidepressants can be helpful for some people with IBS, particularly those with psychological distress.
+Low-dose antidepressants may help relieve pain and other symptoms associated with IBS.
 2,3

 - Probiotics contain live microbes, usually bacteria.3 As the gut contains trillions of bacteria, certain probiotics may help improve IBS symptoms2, including pain1.
 However, researchers are still studying the benefits of probiotics for treatment of IBS symptoms.
 It is recommended to speak to your doctor before using probiotics.3